Italy: A Pillar of the Global Dairy Market

 Significant Events in Italy's Dairy Industry

-This year, stability in raw milk pricing has been a noteworthy event, remaining unchanged compared to May, providing a stable economic environment for dairy farmers and producers.
-Italy continues to bolster its traditional dairy farming by promoting PDO (Protected Designation of Origin) cheeses like Parmigiano-Reggiano and Gorgonzola.
-There is an ongoing investigation into subsidies provided by several EU states, including Italy, highlighting regulatory challenges.
+This year stands out for the stability in raw milk pricing, which has remained unchanged since May, contributing to a stable economic environment for farmers and producers.
+Italy continues to emphasize its traditional dairy farming heritage by promoting PDO (Protected Designation of Origin) cheeses like Parmigiano-Reggiano and Gorgonzola.